 Aggression also happens when cats weren’t handled early when they were just kittens.
 Early exposure to people is important for kittens to become friendly adult cats.
 However, this could be hereditary sometimes.
 The cat may be friendly with its owner but not with other people.

 When you control a cat’s behavior, they exhibit status-related aggression such as scratching or biting.
 Unlike in dogs, this cat’s behavior is not linked with resources such as food, toys, or space.

-Aggression towards other cats in your home may be due to play, predatory behavior, redirected behavior, fear and status-related behavior in which cats use aggression to keep control of sleeping areas, their common areas or food.
+Aggression towards other cats in your home may be due to play, predatory behavior, redirected behavior, fear, and status-related behavior in which cats use aggression to keep control of sleeping areas, their common areas, or food.
 On the other hand, aggression towards unfamiliar cats can be linked to fear or in order to protect their territory.

 Fear aggression happens in instances that make a cat scared.
-Many kinds of aggression is caused by fear.
+Many kinds of aggression are caused by fear.
 When cats are scared, they will try to avoid the threat.
 However, they can become aggressive when they can’t escape the threat.
 They may also become more aggressive even when they are not threatened.
 Poor socialization, temperament, previous punishment, and learning can also lead to aggression.